AQLT/ggdemetra3/README.md

 remotes::install_github("AQLT/ggdemetra3")
 ```

-If you have troubles with the installation of RJDemetra, check the
+If you have troubles with the installation of ggdemetra3, check the
 [installation
 manual](https://github.com/jdemetra/rjdemetra/wiki/Installation-manual).